Racism & Oppression Awareness Program (ROAP)

 Over the last 50 years of the LGBTQIA+ movement-building, the violence against Black, Indigenous, and People of Color - especially Black trans women - undeniably demonstrates ongoing structural systems of oppression and racism added to the unjust police brutality, reminding us that our work is far from done.

 InterPride is committed to supporting the global Black Lives Matter movement during this critical time and doing the hard work required to address all marginalized people's injustices within our organization and communities face.
-To make these actions concrete with long-term impacts that will bring change within our organization and beyond, we will launch our Racism and Oppression Awareness Month in September.
+To make these actions concrete with long-term impacts that will bring change within our organization and beyond, we will launch our Racism and Oppression Awareness Program in November.
 Additionally, we have committed to direct donations received through Global Pride 2020 to support anti-racism programs by Pride organizations worldwide.

 We all understand that we need to be part of the solution.
 As we continue to work toward our vision of a world where there is full cultural, social, and legal equality, we believe this moment is especially critical.
 We must form broad coalitions committed to addressing the deep forms of structural racism that persistently manifest as forms of violence against Black, Indigenous, and People of Color.